Frequently Asked Questions: COVID-19 and the Library

 Do you have a special time for vulnerable populations to visit?
-When we first reopen, members of vulnerable populations will be given first priority Monday – Saturday, 9:30 – 10:30 AM.
-Beginning Monday, July 13th, Mondays, Wednesdays, and Fridays will be designated for vulnerable populations.
+Mondays, Wednesdays, and Fridays from 9:30-10:30 are designated for vulnerable populations.

 Can I return materials at the book drops in Pingree Grove and Burlington?
 Because of the need to quarantine all returned materials, we’re limiting returned materials to the book drop at the library.

 Can I still access digital library materials?
 Yes!
 We encourage you to explore the digital library with your library card.
 Find eBooks, movies, music, magazines, and more.
 If you have questions, please contact us.